sumendar/sumendar.github.io/content/home/about.md

 I am currently pursuing post graduation in data science, i had bachelor’s and master’s degrees associated with STEM discipline mainly aligned with mathematics, statistics, computer application and computer science.

-My specialties includes but are not limited to: Data pre-processing, data cleansing, data manipulation, data exploration, data analysis, visualisations and machine learning.
+My specialties includes but are not limited to: data pre-processing, data cleansing, data manipulation, data exploration, data analysis, visualisations and machine learning.

 Please connect with me any of your data science and analytic needs so we can discuss how i can help you and your team.